learn-academy-2022-golf/week-4-assessment-Mannyplg/interview-questions.md

 Researched answer: Each number type is associated with a number class and can manipulated using methods.
 Floats and Integers each are umber classes converted using methods.

 3. Ruby has an implicit return.
 What does that mean?
+No need for a return statement.
+In Ruby, the return is automatically implied.

 Your answer: The last set of instructions asked will be executed in the program.

 Researched answer:

 4. What is a block in Ruby?
+Ruby is an object-oriented programming language (OOP) that uses classes as blueprints for objects.
+Objects are the basic building-blocks of Ruby code (everything in Ruby is an object).

 Your answer: Blocks are anonymous functions can be passed into methods.